dmarx/obsidian_vault/Score Function.md

-In the broader context of probabilistic generative models, the score function plays a pivotal role in characterizing, learning, and sampling from complex distributions.
+In the broader context of [[probabilistic generative models]], the score function plays a pivotal role in characterizing, learning, and sampling from complex distributions.
 Beyond its specific relationship with [[Energy-Based Models]] (EBMs), the score function's utility spans a wide range of models and applications, including but not limited to [[Variational Autoencoders]] (VAEs), [[Generative Adversarial Networks]] (GANs), and score-based generative models.

 ### Definition and Importance